reactgular/logger/README.md

 }
 ```

-The prefix value can be anything that you want, but using `MainComponent.name` means that the value is
+The prefix value can be anything that you want, but using `MainComponent.name` means that the value will be
 updated if you rename the class using an IDE that automatically updates all usages.

 ## Installation